swiftlang/swift-evolution/proposals/NNNN-atomics.md

   init(at address: UnsafeMutablePointer<Storage>)

   // Return a new instance by allocating and initializing a dynamic variable
   // dedicated to holding its storage.
-Must be paired with a call to `destroy()`
+Must be paired with a call to `destroy()`. static func create(initialValue: Value) -> Self
-  // when
-  static func create(initialValue: Value) -> UnsafeDemo

   // Destroy an instance previously created by `Self.create(initialValue:)`,
   // deinitializing and deallocating the dynamic variable that backs it,